-- The SENDCo, who has time away from class responsibilities to lead this area of the school. - A team of specialist staff ie pastoral staff, bereavement counsellors - Additional teaching assistants and play leaders at lunch times. - Specialist PE teacher to release teaching staff for conferencing time. - Specialist SEND teachers have the flexibility to work in individual year groups to support key individuals, allowing for greater differentiation within Quality First Teaching. - Other resources include: teaching assistant provision; books and equipment; specialist pastoral areas; our forest school known as Tanglewood; the school garden; administrative time managing the SEND paperwork; completing TAFs online; a structured staff training programme; and targeted extra-curricular clubs. - The school has to prioritise the amount of time it needs to buy in to support from outside agencies such as the Educational Psychology service and to provide for a Family Support Worker.
+- The SENDCo, who has time away from class responsibilities to lead this area of the school. - A team of specialist staff ie pastoral staff. - Additional teaching assistants and play leaders at lunch times. - Specialist PE teacher to release teaching staff for conferencing time. - Specialist SEND teacher in KS2.
+This teacher, who has significant SENDCo experience, teaches specific groups of children in year 3 and 4, reducing class size and meeting the needs of individuals, allowing for greater differentiation within Quality First Teaching. - Other resources include: teaching assistant provision; books and equipment; specialist pastoral areas; our forest school known as Tanglewood; the school garden; administrative time managing the SEND paper work; completing TAFs on line and a structured staff training programme and targeted out of school extra-curricular clubs. - The school has to prioritise the amount of time it needs to buy in to support from outside agencies such as the Educational Psychology service and to provide for a Family Support Worker. - The school has their own Family Support Worker who runs the Early Help Plans and supports families across the school.